Heat wave: What to know when extreme hot weather is forecasted

 The official start of summer is on the horizon and with the sunny weather comes heat waves and the dangers associated with them.

-With Delaware expected to have a steamy summer, it's good to know how to prepare for the weather.
+With Bucks County expected to have a steamy summer, starting with this week's prolonged heat wave, it's good to know how to prepare for the weather.

 What is a heat wave?